ryjen/ryjen.github.io/content/post/dead-triplets.md

 ## the despair triplet

-When the spirit of desuetude has drained enough energy... the third triplet is created.
+When the drained energy of desuetude has accumulated even more... the third triplet arrives.

 The despair triplet is a shadow beast with giant consuming jaws.